Table of Contents

 Choosing the Best FPS Mouse for Your Style

-If you’ve come to this guide, I am sure that you have come across the phrase ‘PC Master Race’ more times than you can count.
+If you’ve come to this guide then I’m sure you’re looking for the best FPS mouse, in addition to this I am sure that you have come across the phrase ‘PC Master Race’ more times than you can count.
 And while it may seem like just a phrase that loyalist PC gamers use to express dominance in the gaming console war, it holds merit in numerous categories.
 The PC will be around and kicking once the next generation of PlayStation and Xbox is made available to consumers; The Xbox One and PS4 will not.

 Not only is the PC just an all-around longer lasting workhorse than console competitors, but it’s also the platform of choice for a number of different video game genres.
 Have you ever played a real-time strategy game on a PlayStation or an Xbox system?
 You don’t want to.